Seanl80/natural_soap_company_v1/README.md

 1. Create a Heroku Account and log in.
 Click 'New' -> 'Create new app'
 2. Enter a name for your project and select your region
 3. Click 'Create app'
-4. Navigate to PostgreSQL from Code Institute and enter your email
+4. Navigate to [Code Institutes database creator](https://dbs.ci-dbs.net/) and enter your email
 5. Update your project with the URL sent to your email
 6. Make sure to have dj_database_url and psycopg2 installed
 7. Login to the Heroku CLI - `heroku login -i`